mlloliveira/EdgeRAG/README.md

 python -m edgerag.cli.run --config configs/phase1.json --dry_run
 ```

-Dry-run now avoids Ollama execution, FAISS building, and KILT downloads.
+Dry-run avoids Ollama execution, FAISS building, and KILT downloads.
 If the local KILT files are already present, it will also resolve the exact sampled question count and KB tag.
 If the local KILT files are absent, it reports the planned paths and configuration without downloading the dataset.

 ### 3. Run the experiment